-Here’s an easy recipe that has found its way to being one of my favorites to make when I’m gifting baked treats to friends and neighbors…
+This is an easy recipe that has found its way to being one of my favorites to make when I’m gifting treats to friends and neighbors.

 - 1 can sweetened condensed milk

-- 2 cups of desiccated coconut I prefer to use organic
+- 2 cups of freshly grated coconut or desiccated coconut

 - 1/2 teaspoon freshly ground cardamom powder

 - 1 cup desiccated coconut to roll the completed coconut balls in optional

 In a pan, without any oil/butter, empty out the condensed milk and the 2 cups of desiccated coconut, and stir continuously on a low flame.

 Add to this freshly ground cardamom powder (I took 5 cardamoms and pound the pods using my little brass mortar and pestle)